-Ustrasana increases the flexibility of spine along with stimulating the nervous system.
-It also helps you expand chest and shoulders, not to forget it stimulates the thyroid.
+Ustrasana increases the flexibility of the spine along with stimulating the nervous system.
+It also helps you expand your chest and shoulders, not to forget it stimulates the thyroid.
 Practicing this yoga for anxiety and stress helps you relieve the stress and ensure proper circulation of blood throughout the body.

-The best yoga asana to strengthen the spine and stimulate abdomen and digestive system.
+The best yoga asana to strengthen the spine and stimulate the abdomen and digestive system.
 The Cobra Pose helps you find relief from symptoms of stress including headache and fatigue.

 If you are looking to find relief from neck, shoulder, and upper neck pain then Balasana is the best yoga for anxiety and stress pose.
 It helps you calm the mind and body through controlled breathing.

 If you want to provide more strength and flexibility to the spine then practice the Half Spinal Twist yoga pose.
 The asana is helpful when it comes to dealing with back pain and stiffness.
-This yoga for anxiety and stress pose calms down the nervous system and keep the mind silent.
+This yoga for anxiety and stress pose calms down the nervous system and keeps the mind silent.

-Now it is time to know a bit about the different Pranayama poses to fight anxiety and stress of daily life.
+Now it is time to know a bit about the different Pranayama poses to fight the anxiety and stress of daily life.

 Pranayama or the art of breathing helps you use the right technique while practicing yoga for anxiety and stress on a daily basis.